Glossary – Team Offense (See Skill Analysis)

 Placement of a pick (pick-left, pick-right, back-pick) should be done in anticipation of where a teammate is heading, and should be utilized by the teammate (even if they know it’s not going to work) 90% of the time, unless to fake (deceive) its use.
 When a pick is “set” and does not work, players should try to re-pick and finesse (counter-step) the defenders into a position where the pick will work.

-A “seal” or "screen" is when the offensive player drives (engages) their check back toward their own goal (they are equally as entitled to the space as the defender), usually on the defenders inside shoulder, especially up high on the defense.
-The player setting the seal must make it look as though the defender is preventing the offensive player from moving (best practice); as opposed to interfering with a defender.
+Usually the seal is executed on the defenders inside shoulder ("known as sealing the edge"), especially up high on the defense, but not always; both on-ball or off-ball.
 A good seal generally creates time & space for a teammate, especially if the ball carrier is able to successfully run their defender into the screen, allowing them to shoot overtop.
-This happens most often at the shooter position, such as during a Delay set-play on offense.
+This happens most often at the shooter position, such as during a "Delay" set-play on offense.
 Otherwise, a good seal/screen can also open up a lane for an off-ball cutter or a shot on-the-run from the ball carrier at the mid-boards, “sweeping across the top” with their check being sealed down.

 Screens and/or picks that lead to goals are known as "pick/seal/screen assists," and are often underrated; worthy of praise from the coach (and statistician).
 Also see slip picks.